 Context

 In the UK there are relevant Data Protection Obligations.
-Data Protection Legislation means all applicable legislation in force from time to time in the United Kingdom applicable to data protection and privacy including, but not limited to, the UK GDPR; the Data Protection Act 2018 (and regulations made thereunder); and the Privacy and Electronic Communications Regulations 2003 as amended;
+Data Protection Legislation means all applicable legislation in force from time to time in the United Kingdom applicable to data protection and privacy including, but not limited to, the UK GDPR; the Data Protection Act 2018 (and regulations made thereunder); the Data (Use and Access) Act 2025; and the Privacy and Electronic Communications Regulations 2003 as amended.

 We have put together this privacy statement to give our clients more information about what we do with your personal data and the rights you have as an individual in relation to the data that we hold for you.